LukaszJedrasiak/newsletter--jamstack/uxui/atomic design by brad frost.md

 ![[atomic-design-by-brad-frost.jpg]]

-If you care more about the quick implementation of the web app than its original layout, you can use ready-made design systems.
-In this book, you will learn how modern design systems are built.
+From the book "Atomic Design" written by Brad Frost, you will learn how modern design systems are built and how to design and implement your design system in an organization.

+This book is a must-read for UX/UI designers and front-end developers.
+It helps to understand the components that are the basis of the most popular web frameworks.

+The book is available for free online.

 https://atomicdesign.bradfrost.com/